mandysingh/delhimetro/README.md

 DELHI METRO CONFESSIONS
 # Create Node Restful APIs with MySQL Database

-Install Node JS and MySQL Software, create a database and import SQL file.
+Install Node JS and MySQL Software, create a database(nodeapp) and import SQL file.

 Go to terminal or command line.